A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations

 Nevertheless, Saturn has a mass $<100M_\oplus$ and serves as a useful edge case test that our prescription for H/He and high-density matter is sensible, bolstering confidence in the applicability of our model to sub-Neptunes with few $\%$ H/He envelopes that are within the scope of our model but do not exist in the solar system and thus for which we have no direct validation.

-We take Saturn as having its reported albdeo of 0.41 \citep{WangLi2024}, $Z_\mathrm{atm}=3.16$ roughly following the upper atmosphere value of $\sim$5 found in \citet{SurTejadaArevalo2025}, solar $w_\mathrm{H}$ and $w_\mathrm{He}$, and a non-H/He centre that is 50\% water and 50\% Earthlike.
-If we take the centre as having the mass of Saturn's core found in the model of \citet{SurTejadaArevalo2025} that replicates Saturn's current properties well (4$M_\oplus$), we get a radius of 9.024$R_\oplus$ (-1.27\%) and a MoIC of 0.2576\footnote{As is standard for Saturn \citep{SaillenfestLari2021}, we normalize Saturn's MoI using our model's equatorial radius in Eq.~\ref{eq:MoI} rather than using Saturn's volume-equivalent radius.
-Note that Eq.~\ref{eq:MoI} assumes spherical symmetry, we do not account for the flattening of objects in our MoI calculations.} (17.09\%).
-If we take the total mass of Saturn's fuzzy core as 17$M_\oplus$--as derived by observations of pulsation modes in Saturn's rings originating from Saturn's interior \citep{MankovichFuller2021}--we get a radius of 8.2853$R_\oplus$ (-9.35\%) and a MoIC of 0.2308 (4.89\%).
-Although high, our trend in errors is directionally correct: adding more material to the centre decreases the planetary radii, indicating a higher average density, and decreases the planetary MoIC, indicating a greater degree of mass concentration towards the planet's center.
+We take Saturn as having its reported albdeo of 0.41 \citep{WangLi2024}, $Z_\mathrm{atm}=3.16$ roughly following the upper atmospheric value of $\sim$5 found in \citet{SurTejadaArevalo2025}, solar $w_\mathrm{H}$ and $w_\mathrm{He}$, and a non-H/He centre that is 50\% water and 50\% Earthlike.
+If we take the centre as having the mass of Saturn's core found in the model of \citet{SurTejadaArevalo2025} that replicates Saturn's current properties well (4$M_\oplus$), we get a radius of 9.253$R_\oplus$ (1.23\%) and a MoIC of 0.2564\footnote{As is standard for Saturn \citep{SaillenfestLari2021}, we normalize Saturn's MoI using our model's equatorial radius in Eq.~\ref{eq:MoI} rather than using Saturn's volume-equivalent radius.
+Note that Eq.~\ref{eq:MoI} assumes spherical symmetry, we do not account for the flattening of objects in our MoI calculations.} (16.54\%).
+If we take the total mass of Saturn's fuzzy core as 17$M_\oplus$--as derived by observations of pulsation modes in Saturn's rings originating from Saturn's interior \citep{MankovichFuller2021}--we get a radius of 8.477$R_\oplus$ (-7.26\%) and a MoIC of 0.2296 (4.37\%).
+Although high, our trend in errors is directionally correct: adding more material to the centre decreases the planetary radius, indicating a higher average density, and decreases the planetary MoIC, indicating a greater degree of mass concentration towards the planet's center.